Azure/azure-rest-api-specs/specification/vmware/resource-manager/readme.md

 This is the AutoRest configuration file for Azure VMware Solution.

 ## Getting Started
-To build the SDK for VMware Solution, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run:
+To build the SDK for Azure VMware Solution, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run:

 > `autorest`